Economic and Political Overview

 Main Sectors of Industry

 Gabon is rich in natural resources.
-It is Africa’s second largest wood producer and the fourth oil producer in sub-Saharan Africa.
-The agricultural sector accounted for an estimated 6% of Gabon's GDP in 2021 (World Bank), employing 30% of the workforce.
-Gabon has 22 million hectares of forest, one million hectares of arable agricultural land and over 800 kilometers of coastline.
+It is Africa’s second-largest wood producer and the fourth oil producer in sub-Saharan Africa.
+The agricultural sector accounts for an estimated 5.6% of Gabon's GDP (World Bank, latest data available), employing 26% of the workforce.
+Gabon has 22 million hectares of forest, one million hectares of arable agricultural land, and over 800 kilometers of coastline.
 The sector includes food crops, rubber (especially in the north), and palm oil, with the country relying heavily on food imports.

-Industry contributes to 50.9% of the country's GDP and around 11% of total employment (World Bank).
+Industry contributes to 57.4% of the country's GDP and around 16% of total employment (World Bank).
 The sector is dominated by petroleum, manganese mining, and timber processing.
-Hydrocarbons account for 50% of Gabon’s exports and 38% of its GDP (Coface, US ITA).
+Hydrocarbons account for 80% of Gabon’s exports and almost half of its GDP (Coface, U.S. ITA).
 However, the country is facing a decline in its oil reserves.
 Other activities include textile plants, cement factories, chemical plants, breweries, shipyards, and cigarette factories.
 Most industrial establishments are located near Libreville and Port-Gentil.
+Overall, the manufacturing sector is estimated to account for 23% of GDP.

-The services sector accounts for 38.7% of GDP, employing 59% of the active workforce (World Bank).
+The services sector accounts for 33.2% of GDP, employing 55% of the active workforce (World Bank).
 The government is the biggest employer in the sector.
 Tourism is still embryonic due to poor infrastructures and the country’s landscape mostly covered in forests.
+Gabon's banking system includes one development bank, the Gabonese Development Bank (BGD), and five main commercial banks.
+The International Gabonese and French Bank (BGFI) is the principal bank in Gabon and the largest financial group in the CEMAC zone.

 Breakdown of Economic Activity By Sector Agriculture Industry Services